JCouz/landing-page-project/README.md

 Again, I tried to use playful wording to maintain a general fun vibe on the page.

-In terms of images, I wanted something that subtly shows more variation in the product.
+In terms of imagery, I wanted something that subtly shows more variation in the product.

 ## How to Run the Project Locally